Faroukhamadi/alyasator/README.md

 ## About

-This is a simple tool to create aliases for your commands.
+This is a simple command-line tool to create aliases for your commands.
 It is written in Rust and is definitely blazingly fast.

 ## Requirements